marinavillaschi/first_datascience_mpv/README.md

 My credentials include a degree in Civil Engineering with FUMEC University, a post graduation in Structure Engineering with UFMG (Federal Univertity of Minas Gerais) and recently the "Data Science na prática" practical course ministered by Carlos Melo https://sigmoidal.ai

-**Background in:** Python, Machine Learning, Engineering and Calculus.
+**Background in:** Python, EDA, Machine Learning, Engineering and Calculus.

 **Links:**
 * [LinkedIn](https://www.linkedin.com/in/marinavillaschi)